 There is not a single group of scales that can be called jazz scales – a jazz pianist uses lots of different scales.
-But there are typical scales used in jazz and here is an overview.
-Concerning keys, F, Bb, Eb and Ab are all common in jazz since they works well for brass instrument.
+But there are typical scales used in jazz as this overview shows.
+F, Bb, Eb and Ab are all common keys in jazz since they work well for brass instrument.

-This guide will include Bebop Scales, the Modal Scales and Jazz Minor scales.
+This guide will include Bebop Scales, Modal Scales and Jazz Minor scales.